eclipse-vertx/vert.x/core_manual_groovy.md

 ### Exception handler

-You can set an exception handler on the socket that will be called if an exception occurs:
+You can set an exception handler on the socket that will be called if an exception occurs asynchronously on the connection:

     def server = vertx.createNetServer()